 Figure 3.15 shows the spending per capita on services for citizens in selected communities within the NEMCOG region.
-In 2017, the spending per capita for the City of Alpena was \$1,844 per capita.
-Four communities (Alpena, Rogers City, Cheboygan, and Onaway) were below average spending, while three cities (Gaylord, Harrisville, and Grayling) were above the average.
+In 2018, the spending per capita for the City of Alpena was \$1,261 per capita, which is average.
+Four communities (Rogers City, Cheboygan, Gaylord and Onaway) were below average spending, while two cities (Harrisville, and Grayling) were above the average.